 • Advises foreign industry on U.S. governmental and stakeholder engagement in connection with planned operational expansions into the United States, particularly Texas.

-• Has provided crisis management counsel to various companies and individuals in a wide variety of matters involving the potential for substantial financial or reputational losses, including to a refinery following fire incidents causing substantial property damages and personal injuries, a manufacturing company following allegations of releases that led to shutdown of municipal water supplies, a public company following discovery of alleged misconduct by a chief executive, a prestigious private high school following allegations of teacher misconduct, a foreign company whose substantial U.S.-based investment was jeopardized following emergence of U.S. security concerns, and a U.S. federal contractor adversely impacted by federal-state political discord.
+• Has provided corporate crisis management counsel to various companies and individuals in a wide variety of matters involving the potential for substantial financial or reputational losses, including to a refinery following fire incidents causing substantial property damages and personal injuries; a manufacturing company following allegations of releases that led to shutdown of municipal water supplies; a public company following discovery of alleged misconduct by a chief executive; a prestigious private high school following allegations of teacher misconduct; a foreign company whose substantial U.S.-based investment was jeopardized following emergence of U.S. security concerns; a U.S. federal contractor adversely impacted by federal-state political discord; and municipalities regarding cyber incidents.

 • Represented private equity firm in acquisition of unique low-level radioactive waste disposal, storage and treatment facility from previous public company owner, including multilayer state government engagement to support transfer of and modifications to complex regulatory financial assurances obligations.